stab3l-admin/stab3l-docs/content/docs/glossary.md

 ## E

 ### ERC-20
 A token standard on Ethereum that defines a common list of rules for fungible tokens.
-The STAB3L and STB-GOV tokens follow the ERC-20 standard.
+The sSTB and rSTB tokens follow the ERC-20 standard.

 ### ERC-1155
 A token standard on Ethereum that supports both fungible and non-fungible tokens in a single contract.
 CU tokens in STAB3L are implemented as ERC-1155 tokens.